 Conclusion on waiting times in Venice

-I hope I could help you a little with this article and give you a good overview of the problem of waiting times in the lagoon city.
+I hope I have helped you a little with this article and given you a good overview of the problem of waiting times in the lagoon city.
 Don’t forget that Venice is one of the main tourist destinations in Europe and is completely overcrowded with visitors almost all year round.
 Unfortunately, the problem of waiting times is often underestimated.
 Also, the classical travel guides very rarely point this out.

 A summary of online tickets, highly recommended, recommended, or other online tickets, can be found in detail in the separate article Venice Online Tickets.